-To be eligible to participate in the spring, 2018 B’nei Mitzvah ceremony, students must have already completed, or be enrolled in at least one of the following courses in the fall of 2017:
+You must have already completed, or be enrolled in at least one of the following courses during the 2016-2017 school year:

 Kick-off Retreat: Saturday, October 17, 2015